mdn/content/files/en-us/web/html/global_attributes/index.md

 - [`autofocus`](/en-US/docs/Web/HTML/Global_attributes/autofocus)
   - : Indicates that an element is to be focused on page load, or as soon as the {{HTMLElement("dialog")}} it is part of is displayed.
 This attribute is a boolean, initially false.
 - [`class`](/en-US/docs/Web/HTML/Global_attributes/class)
   - : A space-separated list of the classes of the element.
-Classes allows CSS and JavaScript to select and access specific elements via the [class selectors](/en-US/docs/Web/CSS/Class_selectors) or functions like the method {{DOMxRef("Document.getElementsByClassName()")}}.
+Classes allow CSS and JavaScript to select and access specific elements via the [class selectors](/en-US/docs/Web/CSS/Class_selectors) or functions like the method {{DOMxRef("Document.getElementsByClassName()")}}.
 - [`contenteditable`](/en-US/docs/Web/HTML/Global_attributes/contenteditable)

   - : An [enumerated](/en-US/docs/Glossary/Enumerated) attribute indicating if the element should be editable by the user.
 If so, the browser modifies its widget to allow editing.
 The attribute must take one of the following values: